 On Christmas Eve, 1924 St Paul’s was served with a Dangerous Structures Notice, and closed for public safety.
-Cracks had formed in the stone, due to the combined weight of the dome and the piers – at one point calculated to be over 67,500 tonnes.
+Cracks had formed in the stone, due to the combined weight of the dome and the piers which at one point were calculated to weigh over 67,500 tonnes.
 Repair works had started much earlier, and the scale of problem was so large that it was continued during the First World War.

 World War Two

 St Paul’s was hit multiple times during the Second World War and was at risk because of the large amount of timber in its roof and dome.
-On 12 September 1940 a 4,400lb bomb landed outside the cathedral but did not explode.
+On 12 September 1940 a 4,400 pound bomb landed outside the cathedral but did not explode.